What Projects Require a Technical Architect?

 When we consider carrying out any work on a building—whether a partial renovation, an extension, or a complete refurbishment—a fairly common question arises: What projects require a technical architect?
 The answer not only has to do with complying with the law, but also with ensuring that the result is safe, well-executed, and free of problems down the road.

-The technical architect—also known as a quantity surveyor—is a key figure in the construction world.
-They are responsible for coordinating the practical aspects of the project, supervising materials, ensuring safety, and ensuring everything is carried out as planned in the project.
-Knowing when their participation is mandatory or highly recommended can save you from many unpleasant surprises and even prevent penalties.
+The building engineer—also known as a quantity surveyor—is a key figure in the construction industry.
+They are responsible for coordinating the practical aspects of the project, supervising materials, ensuring safety, and guaranteeing that everything is carried out according to the plans.
+Knowing when their involvement is mandatory or highly recommended can save you a lot of trouble and even prevent penalties.
+The next question is usually about the cost of their services: we break it down as follows: How much does the project and construction management of a renovation cost?.

 What the law says about the role of the technical architect